 This is the first post in the Golden Nugget Series: a collection of the sweetest, bite-sized tidbits of my work.
-It’s all celebrating the The Art of Money, my year-long money school, which begins January 15th, 2014.
+It’s all celebrating the The Art of Money, my year-long money school.
 If you’re new here, subscribe for updates and money wisdom at the bottom of this post!

 Golden Nugget #1.
 Money Healing.

 Today we’re going to talk about — dun, dun, dun — Money Shame.

 Working with Money Shame is a cornerstone of Money Healing, the first phase of my conscious money work.